-Winter fuel support scheme – a £200 annual payment for Welsh households in receipt of certain benefits.
+- Winter fuel support scheme – an annual payment for Welsh households in receipt of certain benefits.

-- Household Support Fund – a funding package to help vulnerable households this winter.
+- Household Support Fund – a funding package to help vulnerable households.
 Contact your local council for advice and help on accessing the fund.

-Child Winter Heating Assistance – a £202 annual payment per disabled child and young person under 19 living in Scotland.
+- Child Winter Heating Assistance – an annual payment per disabled child and young person under 19 living in Scotland.

 - In England, Wales and Scotland, the Energy Company Obligation (ECO) and Green Deal.

 - In Scotland, the Home Energy Efficiency Programme Scotland (HEEPS).

 See if you can get paid to generate your own renewable power and heat through the: